 National Healthy Food and Drink Policy Evaluation (HYPE study)

-INFORMAS Food-Epi Government Policy Evaluation and Marketing to Children modules
+INFORMAS Food-Epi Government Policy Evaluation, Covid-related marketing of unhealthy food and drinks, and Marketing to Children modules

 Children and Families Research Fund: The effect of household food-related hardship on preschool nutrition and health